 Neutering

-Neutering female dogs – she can be speyed at 6 months old, or 2 months after a season has finished (to allow the hormones to settle).
-Again, if you are certain you do not want to breed from your bitch then we would recommend speying.
-It prevents unwanted pregnancies, nasty infections in later life, and reduces the risk of some cancers too.
-Again the main side effect is weight gain which needs to be closely monitored for a year post operatively.
-We perform the operation under general anaesthesia as a day procedure, so you would take her home that evening.
-In female dogs neutering is a more significant procedure as we have to go into her abdomen to remove her uterus.
-This means that strict rest is required for a couple of weeks afterwards whilst everything heals up.
-Again a buster collar will be needed and some pain killers, we will check her twice in the week after the op.
+Again, the main side effect is weight gain, which needs to be closely monitored for a year postoperatively.
+In female dogs, neutering is a more significant procedure as we must go into her abdomen to remove her uterus.
+This means that strict rest is required for a couple of weeks afterwards, whilst everything heals up.
+Again, a buster collar will be needed and some painkillers.
+We will check her twice in the week after the op.

 Nails